cksystemsteaching/selfie/README.md

 > Finite state machines: regularly forgetful!

 Before going back to the full version of the code, let us have another look at finite state machines.
 Why are they so cool?
 The first time I saw an FSM, probably in my first semester as computer science student, I really asked myself why the professor was paying so much attention to that topic.
 I could not figure it out.
 To me finite state machines looked like a rather limited model of computation that could not do much.
-Years later, being a professor myself, I discovered their value.
+Years later, being a professor myself, I discovered their value for me.
 Sure, finite state machines are efficient in terms of algorithmic complexity.
 An FSM checks whether a given sequence of characters is in the language specified by a regular expression in linear time in the length of the sequence.
 Each state transition makes immediate progress by consuming exactly one item from the given sequence.
 But that is not all.

 The property that convinced me is how code that implements an FSM deals with memory.
 The short answer is: it really does not!
 Imagine, an FSM can handle any sequence of characters no matter how long it is, and still never run out of memory.
 Why is that?
 Well, an FSM can only be in finitely many states, say, it has *n* states and can therefore only be in *n* states.
 According to what is known as the *pigeonhole principle*, the FSM is bound to end up in a state that it was in before after taking no more than *n* state transitions.
 Whenever the FSM transitions to a state it was in before, the FSM forgets what happened in between.
 It simply does not know how it got there.
 I say that finite state machines are *regularly forgetful*.
 Some may see that as weakness but engineers like me see that as strength.